revitalk/mmp460/wordpress/_posts/2017-10-04-bootstrap.md

 layout: class
 site: MMP 460 Multimedia Project Lab
 categories: wordpress underscore
-title: Adding Bootstrap Support to Your Underscore Theme
+title: Adding Bootstrap support to your Underscore theme
 ---
 1. **Link the Bootstrap stylesheet**
 In style.css add the following line above the existing css code (but after the initial comment):